cmuratori/misc/cleancodeqa-2.md

 These two source files have a direct _fan-out_ of 1 and a transitive _fan-out_ of 2.

-Now since we are presuming, for the sake of argument, that dynamic loading is not a factor, let presume that we need some static module to create the instances of our IO drivers and load them into a map of io devices keyed by their names.
+Now we need a module to create the instances of our IO drivers and load them into a map of io devices keyed by their names.
 My STL knowledge is a bit rusty so I'll make up a `map` class for this example.

 	  io_driver_loader.cc
 	  #include "new_device.h"